Trees of Graphs as Boundaries of Hyperbolic Groups: Introduction

 \subsection{Organization of the paper.}

 The paper is organized as follows.
-The first part of the paper (Sections 2--5) focuses on the proofs of the implications \pitmref{bd_g_tog}$\implies$\pitmref{g_rigid_cluster_factors_vf} in \Mainthmref{1}, and (1)$\implies$(3) in \Mainthmref{2}.
-The second part of the paper (Sections 6--13) deals with the proofs of the implications \pitmref{g_rigid_cluster_factors_vf}$\implies$\pitmref{bd_g_reg_twocon_tog} in \Mainthmref{1}, and (3)$\implies$(2) in \Mainthmref{2}.
-The remaining implications (\pitmref{bd_g_reg_twocon_tog}$\implies$\pitmref{bd_g_tog} in \Mainthmref{1}, and (2)$\implies$(1) in \Mainthmref{2}) necessary to get the full proofs of Theorems \mainthmref{1} and \mainthmref{2} are obvious.
+The first part of the paper (Sections~2--5) focuses on the proofs of the implications \pitmref{bd_g_tog}$\Rightarrow$\pitmref{g_rigid_cluster_factors_vf} in \Mainthmref{1}, and (1)$\Rightarrow$(3) in \Mainthmref{2}.
+The second part of the paper (Sections~6--13) deals with the proofs of the implications \pitmref{g_rigid_cluster_factors_vf}$\Rightarrow$\pitmref{bd_g_reg_twocon_tog} in \Mainthmref{1}, and (3)$\Rightarrow$(2) in \Mainthmref{2}.
+The remaining implications (\pitmref{bd_g_reg_twocon_tog}$\Rightarrow$\pitmref{bd_g_tog} in \Mainthmref{1}, and (2)$\Rightarrow$(1) in \Mainthmref{2}) necessary to get the full proofs of Theorems \mainthmref{1} and \mainthmref{2} are obvious.

 Our exposition in both parts of the paper consists of many preparations for the proofs, including the complete descriptions and explanations of the terms appearing in the statements of our two main results.
-More precisely, as far as the first part, the organization is as follows.
-In Section 2 we recall the construction called \emph{the limit of a tree system of metric compacta}.
-It is used later, in Section 4, to describe \emph{trees of graphs} (and \emph{trees of $\theta$-graphs}), and it is also used throughout the paper, as the main technical ingredient in the arguments.
-In Section 3 we recall the concept of the canonical (Bowditch) JSJ splitting of a 1-ended hyperbolic group, and we describe related concepts of the \emph{reduced} Bowditch JSJ splitting, and of \emph{rigid cluster factors} of this reduced splitting.
-In Section 5 we study some configurations of local cutpoints in trees of graphs (and trees of $\theta$-graphs), and we deduce the proofs of the implications \pitmref{bd_g_tog}$\implies$\pitmref{g_rigid_cluster_factors_vf} in \Mainthmref{1}, and (1)$\implies$(3) in \Mainthmref{2}.
+More precisely, in the first part, the organization is as follows.
+In \Secref{tree_sys} we recall the construction called \emph{the limit of a tree system of metric compacta}.
+It is used later, in \Secref{tr_gr}, to describe \emph{trees of graphs} (and \emph{trees of $\theta$-graphs}), and it is also used throughout the paper, as the main technical ingredient in the arguments.
+In \Ssecref{bowditch_jsj_splitting} we recall the concept of the canonical (Bowditch) JSJ splitting of a 1-ended hyperbolic group, and we describe related concepts of the \emph{reduced} Bowditch JSJ splitting, and of \emph{rigid cluster factors} of this reduced splitting.
+In \Secref{nec_conditions_tog} we study some configurations of local cutpoints in trees of graphs (and trees of $\theta$-graphs), and we deduce the proofs of the implications \pitmref{bd_g_tog}$\Rightarrow$\pitmref{g_rigid_cluster_factors_vf} in \Mainthmref{1}, and (1)$\Rightarrow$(3) in \Mainthmref{2}.